A smaller, cheaper version of the iPhone 6s, the SE is perfect for customers who want something a touch smaller but just as powerful as the iPhone 6s.

 Apple has made a big play of the iPhone SE having similar features to its flagship iPhone 6S.

-The camera is the best example, with Apple loading up its new four inch model with the same snapper as its top–end device.
+The camera is the best example, with Apple loading up its four-inch model with the same snapper as its top–end device.

 The latter means you can capture what happens just before and after you hit the shutter.